Our Featured Publications

-Creative Storytellers publishes Little People, Big Business, the The Endangered Child Initiative’s ongoing series of full-color, in-depth, special investigative reports on the world’s forsaken children and what must be done to save them.
+Creative Storytellers publishes the Endangered Child Initiative’s ongoing series of full-color, in-depth, Special Reports on the world’s forsaken children and what must be done to save them.

 You can be part of saving just one of the kids for whom The Endangered Child Initiative advocates.
 That child’s life will become YOUR legacy.
 What could be more fulfilling than that!
 Have courage … take action now.
-We will send you with a lifetime subscription to Little People, Big Business special reports with your donation of just $20 or more by simply clicking on the link below.
+We will send you with a lifetime subscriptionto The Endangered Child Initiative’s Special Reports with your donation of just $20 or more by simply clicking on the link below.